History of Berliner FC Dynamo (1978–1989): Controversy, complaints and sanctions (1985–1986)

 Complaints of alleged referee bias grew in numbers.
 The number of petitions reached hundreds in 1985 and 1986.
 The constant rioting at the guest performances of BFC Dynamo around the country was annoying in the SED Politburo.
 Canadian professor and author Alan McDugall writes that: "No other collective cause in the 1980s was as public, popular, united, or effective as the anti-BFC campaign."
 East German authorities were not insensitive to the problems caused by the successes of BFC Dynamo.
 High-ranking officials such as the Head of the Department for Sport of the SED Central Committee Rudolf Hellmann sometimes answered petitions in person.
 A petition written to the Secretary for Security, Youth and Sport in the SED Central Committee Egon Krenz in March 1986 was even answered by Hellman with a personal meeting.

 Backed by the ruling SED, the German Football Association of the GDR (DFV) would eventually attempt to mollify anti-BFC sentiments.
 By the mid-1980s, the scandal surrounding alleged referee bias in East German football had so undermined the credibility of the national competitions that Krenz, Hellman and the DFV Secretariat under its General Secretary Karl Zimmermann would eventually go ahead with sanctions against referees for poor performance and a restructuring of the DFV Referee Commission.

+Dramatic and decisive changes had taken place in the DFV leadership in February 1983.
 The German Gymnastics and Sports Federation (DTSB), SV Dynamo and ASV Vorwärts fought for supremacy in East German sports.
 The hegemony and dominance of SV Dynamo in all areas of sport had become more and more of a problem for the leading DTSB.
 The President of the DTSB Manfred Ewald complained that SV Dynamo "could no longer be controlled".
 During the 1983-84 season, Ewald would even make an unsuccessful attempt to liquidate SV Dynamo, which would include a downgrading of all its sports clubs to simple sports communities without any special status and a disempowerment of incumbent functionaries.
 A power struggle was raging between the DTSB President Manfred Ewald and the President of SV Dynamo Erich Mielke.
 German author Steffen Karas suggests that this power struggle can explain the radical upheaval at the DFV in February 1983.